 Ideal Mix Loudness Before Mastering:

-There’s no one-size-fits-all answer to the question of how loud your mix should be before mastering because it depends on several factors:
+There’s no one-size-fits-all answer to the question of how loud your mix should be before audio mastering because it depends on several factors:

 1. Dynamic Range: As mentioned earlier, preserving the dynamic range is crucial.
 Ideally, your mix should have a dynamic range of around 6-8 dB.
 This range allows the mastering engineer to make enhancements without encountering issues like distortion or excessive compression.